Rubelium/leburc-website/README.md

 - This project was bootstrapped with [Create React App (TypeScript)](https://create-react-app.dev/docs/adding-typescript/).
 - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Catch those errors early.
-- The purpose of this project is to build a suite of analysis and project deploy tools for the Solana blockchain and hit them with extensive tests.
+- The purpose of this project is to build a suite of analysis and project deploy tools for the Solana blockchain.
-- The overarching purpose is to build a robust program that cannot break in all scenarios.
 - This is a work in progress (WIP) without a designated direction as of now in terms of a feature map.
 - This README will always contain up-to-date information (call me out otherwise).